SNACK-tistics don’t lie: Guys LOVE morning munchies!

 That’s a lot of salt, sugar and fat getting into your system before noon.
 The good news: It’s easy to swap these unhealthy options for snack foods that taste great and are good for you.

-In: Oatmeal, sliced banana and dark chocolate chips
+In: Oatmeal, sliced banana, and dark chocolate chips

-In: Boiled eggs, avocado and paprika
+In: Boiled eggs, avocado, and paprika

 Out: Potato chips

-In: Greek yogurt, maple syrup and cantaloupe
+In: Greek yogurt, maple syrup, and cantaloupe

 Out: Ice cream

 Separately, these three foods deliver the healthy goods.
 Non-fat Greek yogurt contains double the protein of your average plain yogurt.
 Sliced cantaloupe is naturally sweet and full of vitamins C and A, as well as potassium, magnesium and fibre.
 Maple syrup is naturally sweeter, of course, and contains antioxidants that may help reduce the risk of developing cardiovascular disease and help prevent obesity.
-Combining the three foods is a prime example of how to make healthy snacks at home, but it’s great to take to work, too.
+Combining these three foods is a prime example of how to make healthy snacks at home, but they’re great to take to work, too.
 Put them in a sealed plastic container before you head out the door, and a delicious mid-morning treat is ready to go when you pop open the lid.